MarsicoFL/mispitools/README.md

 ```
 Could be used to compute a likelihood ratio based on birth dates of the missing person (actual birth date or ABD) and for the person of interest (DBD).
 Methods for LR computations are described here.

-Also, in human remain identification cases, some variables such as Age, Sex and hair color are very informative.
+Also, in human remains identification cases, some variables such as Age, Sex and hair color are very informative.
 Therefore, mispitools allows computation of LRs based on these variables.
 Below, a plot for Sex is shown:

 ``` r
 library(tidyverse)